mahtyns/myshop-ecommerce-store/README.md

 - React Router - navigating between subpages - see more - [Link](https://reactrouter.com)
 - Styled Components - CSS styling inside each component - see more - [Link](https://styled-components.com)
 - MUI for React - Icons and other UI elements - see more - [Link](https://mui.com)
+- ESLint - Find and Fix Problems - see more - [Link](https://eslint.org)

 ## Resources